-The upgrade process requires all executable methods to be recompiled, to use the new bytecodes and classes introduced in version 3.0.
-You should have fileins available, from Step 1. on page 40.
+The upgrade process requires all executable methods to be recompiled.
+You should have fileins available, from Step 1. on page 36.
 Alternatively, you may iterate classes in your image and recompile each one.

 GsDevKit environments will not need to perform this step.